mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 impact the carrying capacity of a starship, the profi tability of trade, the speed of communication and so forth.

 Warp Drive: Warp Drive: The ship warps space around it, allowing it to move faster-than-light while staying in our universe.
-A warp drive does not have a maximum range – instead, the ship’s drive rating indicates the number of parsecs crossed per week of travel.
-Warp travel consumes fuel at twice the normal rate for the ship’s power plant rather than needing a single massive expenditure in the manner of a
+A warp drive does not have a maximum range – instead, the ship's drive rating indicates the number of parsecs crossed per week of travel.
+Warp travel consumes fuel at twice the normal rate for the ship's power plant rather than needing a single massive expenditure in the manner of a
 Jump drive.

 Te l e p o r t D r i v e : Te l e p o r t D r i v e : T h e s h i p i n s t a n t a n e o u s l y j u m p s f r o m o n e p o i n t t o a n o t h e r.
 T h i s w o r k s j u s t l i k e t h e s t a n d a r d J u m p d r i v e w i t h o u t t h e w e e k - long wait in hyperspace.
 Instead, no time whatsoever elapses during the transition from one place to another.
-A teleport consumes no extra fuel but jumping is a strain on the ship’s systems and multiple successive jumps can damage the drive.
+A teleport consumes no extra fuel but jumping is a strain on the ship's systems and multiple successive jumps can damage the drive.

 Hyperspace Drive: Hyperspace Drive: The portal drive functions by opening up a gateway into hyperspace, through which the ship can pass.
 When in hyperspace, the ship uses its conventional engines to travel, then opens up a second gateway back to the normal universe, effectively